Sam Dreben: Post-war life

 After the end of the war, Dreben returned to El Paso, where he divorced his wife because of her infidelity in his absence.
 The war hero then settled down and started a successful insurance business.

 In 1921, Dreben received another honor; he was selected by General Pershing to be one of the honorary pallbearers (along with another World War I hero, Alvin York) for the burial of the Unknown Soldier at Arlington National Cemetery on November 11.

 In the same year, Dreben and some others were recruited by El Paso police to illegally extradite an escaped prisoner, Phil Alguin, who had murdered Los Angeles Police Detective Sergeant John J. Fitzgerald.
-The men set up a false medical office in Ciudad Juárez, Mexico advertising the removal of tattoos.
+The men set up a false medical office in Ciudad Juárez, Mexico, advertising the removal of tattoos.
 The plan was that when Alguin came in for treatment, they would apply anesthetic, then drive him to El Paso.
 However, Alguin was not rendered fully unconscious and was able to cry for help.
 Dreben and the others were arrested, but were released from prison after three days due to pressure from the United States.

 In 1923, he married for the second time, this time to Meade Andrews.
 She convinced him to move to California for a fresh start.

 On March 15, 1925, Dreben died when a nurse accidentally injected him with the wrong substance.
 Newspapers all over the country, including the New York Times and the El Paso Times, paid tribute to him.
 Famed columnist Damon Runyon wrote a eulogy, and the Texas legislature adjourned for a day in his honor.
 He is buried in Glendale, California's Grand View Memorial Park Cemetery.

-Dreben is played by Alan Arkin in And Starring Pancho Villa as Himself.
+Dreben was played by Alan Arkin in And Starring Pancho Villa as Himself.